ciaopeps/RBCxImperial/README.md

 - `requirements.txt`: required packages to run the program
 - `tokenizer`: tokenizer embeddings for both fake news and topic classifier
 - `imperialXrbc.ipynb`: Google Colab notebook with the project Proof of Concept
+- `TASKB_REPORT.pdf`: report with the description of the work and the reasoning behind TaskB

 ### Requirements